Index

 ---|

-Near Brisbane, the sea is warm in the summer months: it exceeds 24 °C (75 °F) from December to April, so it's good for swimming, while in winter, from June to September, the sea is cool, around 21 °C (70 °F), but all in all, it's not impossible to enjoy the water.
-Here is the average sea temperature in the nearby city of Gold Coast.
+Gold Coast), the sea is warm in the summer months: it exceeds 24 °C (75 °F) from December to April, so it's good for swimming, while in winter, from June to September, the sea is cool, around 21 °C (70 °F), but all in all, it's not impossible to enjoy the water.

 Gold Coast - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |